budimanjojo/dotfiles-installer/README.md

 For Gnome Terminal setup, we use [Base16-gnome-terminal](https://github.com/chriskempson/base16-gnome-terminal) to set it up.
 ## Updating
 **Zsh**
 Oh-my-zsh will ask you for update confirmation every 13 days.
-To update Zsh-autosuggestions and Powerlevel10k, simply do a git pull to each folder in `$ZSH_CUSTOM/plugins` and `$ZSH_CUSTOM/themes`.
+To update Zsh-autosuggestions, Zsh-syntax-highlighting and Powerlevel10k, simply do a git pull to each folder in `$ZSH_CUSTOM/plugins` and `$ZSH_CUSTOM/themes`.

 **Vim**
 To update Vim plugins, simply do `:PlugUpdate` in your vim.
 For Coc extensions, you don't have to do anything.
 It will update by itself everyday.